jensAtMobilepay/MobilePay-Marketplace/docs/sandprod_app.md

 After the products have been added please verify that they behave as expected regarding texts, how they can be configured, their prices and also VAT.

 Test integration by purchasing one of your products using one User and giving it to the other User in the same `Market`.
-Once the product has been delivered to the recipient, your endpoints should be called.
+While delivering the product to the recipient, your endpoints will be called.